 He completed his medical training at the University of Cambridge and University College London where he graduated with Distinction.
 Following completion of his specialist radiology training at Imperial College, he was appointed Oncological Imaging Fellow at the Royal Marsden NHS Foundation Trust where he also performed image-guided onco-interventional procedures.

 Dr Sokhi is Consultant Radiologist at Paul Strickland Scanner Centre (PSSC) and The Hillingdon Hospitals NHS Foundation Trust (THHFT), with expertise in oncological imaging, body CT/MRI and a keen interest in prostate cancer diagnostics.
 She completed fellowships in body imaging at St George’s Hospital London (2011) and PSSC, Mount Vernon Hospital (2012).
 Dr Sokhi is Lead Uroradiologist for the THHFT Urology Cancer MDT and member of the Royal Marsden Partners Urology Pathway Group, London.
 She specialises in multiparametric prostate MRI for cancer detection, active surveillance, evaluation of disease recurrence and performs transrectal ultrasound guided prostate biopsies.
 At PSSC, she specialises in advanced oncological imaging techniques, including whole-body MRI.

-She is Honorary Senior Lecturer at Imperial College School of Medicine, Radiology Firm Lead for Imperial undergraduate medical students and Clinical Supervisor for Imperial radiology trainees at THHFT.
+She is Honorary Clinical Senior Lecturer at Imperial College School of Medicine, Radiology Firm Lead for Imperial undergraduate medical students and Clinical Supervisor for Imperial radiology trainees at THHFT.
 Dr Sokhi has lectured at national courses and meetings, and authored/co-authored publications in peer-reviewed journals, published scientific abstracts and educational exhibits.

 Outside work, she is a keen musician.